ccleberg/cmc.pub/content/blog/2022-07-30-flac-to-opus.md

 ./transform.sh
 ```

-If you used `opusenc`, you\'ll see the conversions happen
+If you used `opusenc`, you'll see the conversions happen within the terminal as
-within the terminal as it progresses.
-You will also see variables
+it progresses.
+You will also see variables printed if you uncommented any of the
-printed if you uncommented any of the bash script\'s comments.
+bash script's comments.

 ## Cleanup

-As I noted above, I didn\'t customize my `reldir` variable in
+As I noted above, I didn't customize my `reldir` variable in the script, which
-the script, which caused my output directory to be
-`/mnt/music/library/archives` instead of
+caused my output directory to be `/mnt/music/library/archives` instead of
 `/mnt/music/library`.
-So, I moved the output up one level and
+So, I moved the output up one level and deleted the
-deleted the accidental directory.
+accidental directory.

 ```sh
 cd /mnt/music/library